-Insurance is one of those sectors, that can gain from the use of blockchain.
+Insurance is one of the sectors, that can gain from the use of blockchain.
 In this article, we will be exploring what blockchain insurance has to give to us.
 Insurance has always been a big task for anyone going through a problem, and we hope that blockchain insurance can change the whole landscape.
-Many blockchain insurance startups are working towards a better insurance experience for the end user and the businesses who handle the insurance for people.
+Many blockchain insurance startups are working towards a better insurance experience for the end-user and the businesses that handle the insurance for people.

 Few of the blockchain insurance startups are focusing on an entirely novel approach, whereas others are trying to augment the already present insurance processes and improve them in the whole process.
 Also, to get a better grasp of the blockchain insurance policy, we need to be going through the blockchain insurance use cases.
 By going through these blockchain insurance use cases, you will get a better idea of how blockchain insurance startups are trying to solve the problem of the blockchain insurance industry.

 The prevalence of insurance in our life is nothing new.
 It has been running for thousands of years.
 Right now, we are living in an insurance industry that depends heavily on brokers.
 It is common for brokers to call up people and convince them to take up a policy.

-The approach is to make a paper contract which means the inclusion of humans errors during the draft or when claiming the insurance.
+The approach is to make a paper contract which means the inclusion of human errors during the draft or when claiming the insurance.
 All-in-all, it all makes things complex for all the parties in the pipeline including the insurers, brokers, and consumers.
 We also need to take into consideration the risk associated with the whole process.

 Also, we need to know which use-cases will have a significant impact in the long run.
 For insurance companies, blockchain insurance is the newest term that they need to deal with.
 It will give rise to blockchain insurance companies which will make the most of what blockchain has to offer.

-Right now, we can say that we have a lot of Proof of concept projects where the ideas are more of a concept than a reality.
+Right now, we can say that we have a lot of proof-of-concept projects where the ideas are more of a concept than a reality.
 Also, insurers need to redo everything including changing their insurance business model.
 This will take time and proper testing before substantial changes can be seen in the market.

 - Fraud Detection and Risk Prevention